-With more than 25% of our cardio-metabolic work being in type 2 diabetes support, we have the proven expertise to maximize best practices and operational efficiencies during studies.
-We’ve conducted studies with at least 30 compounds developed for the treatment of type 1 or type 2 diabetes or metabolic syndrome, and the majority of our Phase I and II studies were performed in our clinical pharmacology units in the Netherlands and the US.Read more about how we’ve met challenging recruitment goals for type 2 diabetes studies.
+With more than 25% of our cardio-metabolic work being in type 2 diabetes, we have the expertise to implement best practices and operational efficiencies for studies to succeed.
+We’ve conducted studies with more than 30 compounds developed for the treatment of type 1 or type 2 diabetes or metabolic syndrome, and the majority of our Phase I and II studies were performed in our clinical pharmacology units in the Netherlands and the US.Read more about how we’ve met challenging recruitment goals for type 2 diabetes studies.

 PRA Health Sciences and Deep Lens, Inc. partner to accelerate patient recruitment for precision cancer trials.

 This strategic relationship brings together best-in-class technologies that improve the identification, screening, and matching of cancer patients to…